vvanpo/usb-distro/README.md

 usb-distro
 ==========

-A simple distribution meant for USB drives, based on the Nix package manager
+A simple distribution meant for USB drives, based on the Nix package manager.